Prosp3r/gotv/README.md

 Get Out The Vote - A Platform to increase citizen participation in Nigeria's Electoral Process.

 ### Introducition
-### This is a Proposal and a call for contributors & collaborators

 GOTVote's primary goal is to build a set of tools that enable as many Nigerians get involved in her political process as is technically possible.